A book press release is a special type of news announcement designed to attract media coverage.

 Why you need a press release

-Before we get into how to write a press release, we should explain why.
+Before we get into how to write a press release, we should explain why it’s necessary.
 Here is a detailed description of why book press releases are essential.

 An increase in exposure

-If for no other reason, you should use a press release to increase the opportunities for book exposure.
-Taking advantage of media outlets and platforms will catapult your book into being sold in so many places, you will be amazed.
-Not to mention, far more places than would ever be physically possible for you to distribute it yourself.
+You should use a press release to increase the opportunities for book exposure.
+Taking advantage of traditional media outlets and social media platforms such as Facebook, Instagram, and Twitter, for instance, will catapult your book into being sold in so many places.

 Here are a few opportunities for exposure that may come your way as a result of a good press release: